1% at Asda

 Like humans, both dogs and cats need their teeth brushing to keep them clean and healthy.
 Although three to four times a week is fine, daily would be ideal, but we understand this can be hard.
 When brushing your pet’s teeth, make sure you use a toothpaste or gel that’s specifically designed for dogs or cats, as human toothpaste can cause an upset stomach.

 If your pet doesn’t like people touching their teeth, chews and dental sticks are a great way to keep their mouth healthy.
-Dental sticks and chews will help to reduce tartar build up, and there are plenty of different brands available from most supermarket.
+Dental sticks and chews will help to reduce tartar build up, and there are plenty of different brands available from most supermarkets.
 However, try not to give them too many, as these treats still need to fit in with their balanced diet.

 Video sourced from BanfieldPetHospital

 Whether you have a lovable pooch or a cute cat, grooming is an essential part of keeping your pet healthy.
 If you do stumble across any abnormalities, make sure you take them to the vet as soon as possible.
 When you first bring your furry friend home, be sure to get pet insurance, so you’re covered in case the worse does happen.
 Here at Asda Money we have a range of pet insurance cover types available.
 Find out more about Asda Money Pet Insurance provided by Legal & General here.
+Pre-existing medical conditions are not covered.

 Find this story useful?
 Share it with a friend